Close

 • The Host's Information:

-• Full name, address, and contact information (phone number, email).
+• Full name, address, and contact information such as phone number and email.

-• Legal status in the U.S. (U.S. citizen, green card holder, or legal permanent resident).
+• Legal status in the U.S., such as U.S. citizen, green card holder, or lawful permanent resident.

-• A copy of the host’s identification or proof of U.S. legal status (e.g., a U.S. passport or green card).
+• A copy of the host's identification or proof of U.S. legal status, such as a U.S. passport or green card.

 • Your Information: